bparanj/crystal/security/webapps/csrf.md

 Here's why "Cross-Site" is used in the name:

 1. Different Origin:
-   - In a CSRF attack, the malicious request is typically initiated from a different website or domain than the target web application.
+   - In a CSRF attack, the malicious request is  initiated from a different website or domain than the target web application.
    - The attacker's website or a compromised website serves as the source of the forged request.
    - The request crosses the boundaries of the original site and targets a different site, hence the term "Cross-Site."